Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You may start to feel constipated once the hormone levels in your body increase to support your pregnancy.
-The changes can happen as early as the second or third month of your first trimester.
+This can happen as early as the first or second month you’re pregnant.
+It can also last your entire pregnancy up until delivery.

 How common is constipation in pregnancy?